Low Histamine Diet Plan

 • You may have other food intolerances or sensitivities that haven’t been addressed yet.
 These can include oxalates, lectins, and glutamates.
 These can also include food sensitivities.
 We’ll talk about this more in the next section.

 • Eating low histamine may not be enough.
-You may also have issues with the Histamine Degrading Enzymes like Diamine Oxidase (DAO).
+You may also have issues with the histamine degrading enzymes like Diamine Oxidase (DAO).

 • You may not notice a major change until you also add in mast cell stabilizing supplements and address the other specific root factors for you.
 Think of it like this.
 If you have 12 nails in different parts of your body, you may not notice a big difference if we only take out 1 nail.
 So, eating low histamine may be helping, but it may not be enough for you to feel significantly better yet.